 If you want to spend more time in the Los Angeles area, you can easily fill a couple of days enjoying Disneyland Resort.

-Six Days in Central California
+Six Days along the Central California Coast

 Santa Barbara and Ventura